hector-js/stub-backend/README.md

 # Description

-The aim of this project is to mock backend services building different responses for a given authentication, cookie, request among others.
+The aim of this project is to mock the backend services building different responses for a given authentication, cookie, request among others.

-This project gives the chance to focus in your code reducing the amount of work mocking the dependencies. :smile:
+This project gives the chance to focus in your code **reducing** the amount of work mocking the dependencies. :smile:

 # Install